chatswithjc/godisgood/content/en/docs/book/rest-not-religion.md

 The real church is about Jesus Christ, loosing yourself not finding self; and also practical love for others.
 It’s simple - live in God’s love and share it with others.
 You can find God’s love in the secret place (the prayer closet).

-Ephesians 2:7-10 (The Message) is one of the most liberating messages of the Bible.
+Ephesians 2:7-10 is one of the most liberating messages of the Bible.
 It dismantles RELIGION totally!
 I call it the “RELIGION DEMOLITION” message directly from the heart of God.
 “Now God has [YOU] where he wants [YOU], with all the time in this world and the next [God has all the time in the world.
 There is NO anxiety!
 God’s journey begins with REST!
 No hurry] to shower grace and kindness upon [YOU] in Christ Jesus."

 All we do is trust him enough to LET HIM DO IT.